wofsauge/IsaacDocs/docs/Isaac.md

 [ ](#){: .abrep .tooltip .badge }
 #### int GetChallengeIdByName ( string challengeName ) {: .copyable aria-label='Functions' }

 Returns the ChallengeID of a challenge based on its name.
-(File: challenges.xml) Returns `-1` if no challenge with that name could be found.
+(File: challenges.xml) Returns `-1` if no challenge with that name could be found (Case sensitive).

 ???- example "Example Code"
     This code gets the ChallengeID of Aprils fool.